 A Powerful Source Of Antioxidants

 Many of the phytochemicals found in kiwifruit are powerful antioxidants (16).
-Kiwi’s high concentration of vitamin C, lutein and zeaxanthin help protect your body against harmful free radicals that contribute to chronic diseases like heart disease and cancer.
+Kiwi’s high concentration of vitamin C, lutein and zeaxanthin help protect your body against harmful free radicals that contribute to the development of chronic diseases like heart disease and cancer.

 Promote Healthy Blood Sugar Levels

-Kiwi contains a fiber compound called “chitin,” which slows the rate at which sugar enters the bloodstream (2).
-This helps prevent blood sugar spikes that can lead to insulin resistance, metabolic syndrome, diabetes and heart disease.
+Kiwi contains fiber, which slows the rate at which sugar enters the bloodstream (2).
+This helps prevent blood sugar spikes that can lead to weight gain, insulin resistance, metabolic syndrome, diabetes and heart disease.

 Promoting Weight Loss